HavingFunLearning/PatientSegmentationCancer/README.md

         Let's figure out its eigenvalues and eigenvectors;

-    We know an eigenvector has to satisfy the previous definition: A x = LAMBDA x
+    We know an eigenvector has to satisfy the previous definition: A x = λ x

     1. add the identity matrix (we can add it is equivalent to multiply by 1 an equation), now we have A x = LAMBDA x = LAMBDA IDM x
     2. extract the the following equation: A x - LAMBDA ID x = 0